Tobs11/MakeMoneyExtraLong/README.md

 7. Play!

 WARNING: Only works on Google Chrome and Microsoft Edge, May have bugs that can cuase crashes and loss of game data.
 THIS GAME IS EXPERIMENTAL.
+Massive bug found: DO NOT CLICK ON UPGRADES!
+Due to the original games styling script, it can have an error while trying to exit the updates tab.
+This can break the game, and delete the save!
+(Luckily, the game is just cheating, so you can get it back easily... but still!)

 Changes by WeDonHaveAName studios
 Original game by Economical Games